mrabelwahed/HelloFresh-Challenge/README.md

 ​
 * Each recipe can be rated/unrated
 ​
-* Since there is no server side component the server requests will fail.
+* Since there's no server side component the server requests will fail.
 This is expected.
 However, client side validation before submitting forms MUST be implemented.
 ​
 * You MUST implement a fluid layout, that adapts to any device _dimensions_ and _orientation_.